 Drill holes 18-2 and 18-3 intersected a third target area with significant widths of intercalated sulphidic and graphitic tuffs with abundant pyrrhotite and anomalous zinc mineralization up to 0.29%.
-This third area also requires additional drilling to test an associated strong gravity anomaly, which was missed by holes 2 and 3.
+This third area also requires additional drilling to test an associated strong gravity anomaly, which is offset from holes 2 and 3.